rrDumpTruck/Obsidian.Vault/Player Character Info.md

 <span style="color:#ffc000">Illayra</span> ||| @Nebulousmatt Foundry PW: (old)323456789 > f
 Wants to play Human Artificer who made @KrYpTiX's Warforged Character.

-A tavern owner in Opportunity
+Owner of "The Golden Flagon" in the
 Used to have seedy visitors.
 Now bankrupt and adventuring for themselves.

 ---